↑

 • Stir in dried cranberries until evenly distributed.

-• Pour into the baking dish, cool to room temperature.
+• Pour into the baking dish.
+Use an offset spatula to spread and smooth if need.
+Cool to room temperature.

-• Chill in refrigerator for several hours before cutting into squares,
+• Chill in refrigerator for several hours before cutting into squares and serving.

 Nutrition